5 Best cafes in Paris near Roland Garros stadium

 One of the activities that you can engage inwhile you are in Paris is to enjoy the amazing coffee(better than your home brewed coffee?).
 The cafes near the stadium come in handy when you want to grab a cup of coffee or eat before attending the match or after attending a match.
 The following are five of the best cafeterias located near Roland Garros stadium.

-The coffee served here is so amazing such that you will not want to leave once you get served.
+The coffee served here is so amazingly made from a great espresso machine that you will not want to leave once you get served.
 This café also offers one of the best brunches in town.
 Going for a brunch here means that you will have to wait in line, but it’s ok since in the end you will get the best.
 It also caters for non-residents since it is the only places where you can get the early green tea sipped in milk, commonly known as the London Fog.

 The place is cheerful with the Bestie Boys blaring from the speakers as aproned staff quickly weave between tables.
 However, the crowd is casual and laid back.